 HubSpot CRM is often lauded for its ease of use.
 A straightforward and intuitive interface makes it possible for even the least tech-savvy person to learn HubSpot CRM in little time.
-It also helps that HubSpot has an extensive knowledge base, active user community, and excellent customer support to guide users along.
+It also helps that HubSpot has an extensive knowledge base, an active user community, and free training and certification courses.
 HubSpot’s free CRM is regarded as a strong platform in its own right — but some functions are limited, and upgrading to premium plans can be pricey.

 Starter: Up to 10

 |Reports per Dashboard

 |Up to 30 reports per dashboard

 Winner: HubSpot CRM offers more variety in reporting out of the box with over 150 ready-made templates for tracking sales and marketing metrics.

 HubSpot CRM includes over 150 report templates as standard with every plan.
 These range from sales-focused CRM metrics (such as deals created and monthly revenue) to marketing-centric data (like website traffic and interactions by social network).
 Upgrading to either Sales Hub Professional or Enterprise will unlock access to custom reports and advanced analytics, as well as increase the total number of CRM dashboards users can create.